icetrust0212/documentation/docs/extensions/credentials/zkpass.md

 ```

 It redirects you to page where you select schemas.
-Once you select schema from ZkPass protocol, you can start process to create credentials.
+Once you select schema from zkPass protocol, you can start process to create credentials.

 ### Example code